SquilliamX/christmas-merkle-airdrop/notes.md

 Essentially, merkle proofs allow us to prove that some piece of data is in fact in a group of data.
 Example:
     If we have a group of data, like a group of addresses with an allowed amount, is my address in that group of addresses?
 Merkle Proofs enable us to do this, and Merkel Proofs come from Merkel Trees, and Merkel tress are the data strcuture that is used here

+You can learn more about Merkle Trees at `https://updraft.cyfrin.io/courses/advanced-foundry/merkle-airdrop/merkle-proofs `.
+This section of the cyfrin course goes over Merkle Trees & proofs, signatures and ECDSA(v, r, s).

 #### What is a Merkle Tree?
 Merkle trees are a data structure in computer science.
 Merkle trees are used to encrypt blockchain data more securely and efficiently.
 It was invented by Ralph Merkle in 1979.
 Ralph Merkle also happens to be one of the inventors of public key cryptography!